Scholarships for 2024 entry

+The Railway Safety and Control Systems programme is delivered jointly by the Birmingham Centre for Railway Research and Education (BCRRE) at the University of Birmingham and the High Integrity Systems Research Group at the University of York.
 The York modules are highly structured around the general topics of risk and safety management, while the Birmingham portion of the programme focuses on railway systems communications and control, and the application of risk management principles.
 As a result, this course will give you a thorough education and knowledge which can take you into many areas of engineering and business management, as well as in signalling, communications or safety-specific functions of railway or transportation organisations.

 This programme will give you a deep and robust understanding of the approaches to managing safety and associated issues in transport systems and related projects.
 The programme has three possible pathways for:

-Railway risk and safety systems: this pathway emphasises systems engineering and safety in critical systems, for designing new safety systems.
+- Railway risk and safety systems: this pathway emphasises systems engineering and safety in critical systems, for designing new safety systems.

-Railway risk and safety operations and organisation: this pathway emphasises management and safety throughout the system's lifecycle, for engineers and managers who will be responsible for the safe operation of a railway system.
+- Railway risk and safety operations and organisation: this pathway emphasises management and safety throughout the system's lifecycle, for engineers and managers who will be responsible for the safe operation of a railway system.

-Railway communications and control (include signalling): completion of this pathway, to PG Diploma or MSc level, is aimed at exemption from the institution of Railway Signalling Engineers' (IRSE's) examination to Professional Railway Signalling Engineer recognition.
+- Railway communications and control (include signalling): completion of this pathway, to PG Diploma or MSc level, is aimed at exemption from the institution of Railway Signalling Engineers' (IRSE's) examination to Professional Railway Signalling Engineer recognition.
 It includes theory and practice in railway control systems; one module is a practice-based in signalling and control systems.